 Nottinghamshire Insight brings together a collection of resources such as reports, data, maps and profiles to form a picture of the County's population, health and wellbeing, economy and services.
 This content can be used to form an evidence base for planning, developing and improving local services.

 The Ethnicity Facts and Figures data resource provides information about the different experiences of people from a variety of ethnic backgrounds.
 It gathers data collected by government in one place, making it available to the public, specialists and charities.

-We are continuing to review data and will be updating this webpage with further information.
+We’re continuing to review data and will be updating this page with further information.